ganga-devs/GangaGSoC2024/README.md

 ## Setup
 Following the steps below will ensure that you can work freely on your project, can submit code through pushing it to GitHub but at the same time keep it private.
 Please avoid making your repository public as we want each student to work on this independently.

-- Create a fork of this repository which is private in GitHub
+- Create a duplicate of the repository following the instructions at https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository .
+Then make that duplicate private.
+Please do not make a normal fork as that will then prevent you from making the repository private.
-- Give the GitHub users `egede`, `alexanderrichards`, `mesmith75` read access to your repository
+- Give the GitHub users `egede`, `alexanderrichards`, `mesmith75` access to your repository as collaborators.

 For performing actual work for the challenge, we suggest something like